5 Insights for Startups to Drive Growth in 2018

 1. Product market fit

 The product needs to be needed by the target market.
 In fact, in most instances, it is preferred to relate to this product as a “must-have” product for the market it is intended for.
-Without the product market fit, a startup would be trying to force growth and that comes at high acquisition costs, lots of spending in advertising and marketing, yet very little results to show in the end.
+Without the product market fit, a startup would be trying to force growth.
+That comes at high acquisition costs, lots of spending in advertising and marketing, yet very little results to show in the end.

 2. Use retention to understand product market fit